 The CDC posted an investigation notice for a multistate Salmonella outbreak linked to pet veiled chameleons.
 All sick people are children 2 years old or younger.

 Reptiles, including chameleons, are known carriers of Salmonella bacteria, which they can shed in their droppings and on their skin without appearing ill.
 Infants and toddlers face heightened risk because of their developing immune systems and the likelihood of hand-to-mouth contact after touching animals or contaminated surfaces.
-The CDC notice did not specify the number of cases or states involved in the sources available here.
+The CDC notice for the veiled chameleon outbreak did not specify the number of cases or states involved, unlike other Salmonella outbreak notices on the same page, which do include those details.

 The outbreak is an active investigation, and details are expected to be updated as the CDC gathers more information.